Tawe/personal-blog/content/leadership/The Culture Flag Bearers (And the Weight They Carry).md

 title: "The Culture Flag Bearers (And the Weight They Carry)"
 subtitle: "Why your team’s emotional backbone is both your greatest asset, and at greatest risk"
 date: 2025-06-30
-excerpt: How to spot, support, and protect the people quietly holding your culture together—before burnout or misalignment breaks your team.
+excerpt: How to spot, support, and protect the people quietly holding your culture together - before burnout or misalignment breaks your team.
 tags:
   - Leadership
   - Company Culture